486 Chandler St.

 Thrive at Worcester State.

-At Worcester State University, we are a community of problem-solvers and challenge-accepters from across the state and around the world.
+Worcester State University is a community of problem-solvers and challenge-accepters from across the state and around the world.
 Located in Worcester, Massachusetts, the second largest city in New England, Worcester State offers:

 - Rigorous academic programs in 80+ majors